francescodeaglio/cy4soccer/README.md

 *Cypher/Neo4j*: the output of the preprocessing phase has been uploaded to an instance of a Neo4j database.
 Two versions of the database are currently active: a private one, used for dashboard queries and deployed on our server, and a public one, created on Neo4jAura, in order to provide a ready-to-use database for those who want to use it.
 All dashboard queries are written in Cypher.
 Some are executed, others have been precomputed and cached because they take too long to execute each time.

-*MongoDB*: is used as a "cache" for visualisations that require long queries (e.g. sunburst diagram that requires the amount of passes made per passage pattern to be between 2 and 6 in length).
+*MongoDB*: is used as a "cache" for visualisations that require long queries (e.g. sunburst diagram that requires the amount of passes made per passing motif to be between 2 and 6 in length).